dhiman-halder/k8s-aws-spot/README.md

 # k8s-aws-spot

-Kubernetes cluster with Kubeadm with 2 ubuntu 16.04+ based EC2 nodes running spot instances
+Extremely low cost 2 node Kubernetes cluster setup with Kubeadm running ubuntu 16.04+ based EC2 spot instances.
+Master node is t3a.small and Worker node is t3a.micro.
+Per hour running cost for the 2 instances is typically less than 1 cent an hour!

-Instructions
+## Instructions

 1. Deploy the CloudFormation Template.
 As a pre-requisite you need to have an EC2 Key pair.
 Choose that as a parameter during the run.